China ‘extraterrestrial’ signal may just be humans, researcher says - NewsBreak

 In the paper published by researchers from Bejing Normal University, the team said that the signal just being interference was “very high.”

 The signal was originally detected in the direction of several habitable planets in the Kepler-438 zone.
-These planets orbit a red dwarf star and around 473 light years from Earth.
+These planets orbit a red dwarf star and are around 473 light-years from Earth.
 Kepler-438b, one of the planets in that solar system, is considered one of the most “Earth-like” ever discovered.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0